-- \ SIFT For inter-species conservation, we use the SIFT score of a non-synonymous SNV, which is directly computed from a species-MSA, such that a lower SIFT score denotes a greater likelihood of an SNV being deleterious (most likely due to high residue conservation).
-Since protein-coding regions are generally under high selective constraints across species, almost all positions of highly functional PPI domains tend to have very low median SIFT scores across the motif.
-In the TPR motif-MSA, the most highly conserved position 20 exemplified this observation (Figure 3a). - \ R/C As a proxy for intra-species conservation within the human population, we compute a population genetic measure used in the 1000 Genomes Project, the rare-to-common-variant ratio (R/C), where an enrichment of rare variants (or depletion of common variants) signifies high conservation over a shorter evolutionary timescale.
+\ R/C - As a proxy for intra-species conservation within the human population, we compute a population genetic measure used in the 1000 Genomes Project, the rare-to-common-variant ratio (R/C), where an enrichment of rare variants (or depletion of common variants) signifies high conservation over a shorter evolutionary timescale.
 8-10 We find high rare variant enrichments across the motif-MSA profiles of all classes of RPDs, regardless of residue or positional conservation within the repeat motifs (Supplementary Figure 2).

 \ NS/S - We further compute the NS/S for each position in the motif-MSA profile (Figure 3b).
-The use of NS/S has been traditionally useful in the estimation of selection pressures in the protein-coding regions typically at the gene level.
-Here, rather than at the gene level, the accumulation of variants enables NS/S to be calculated at the codon level (Figure 3b).
+The use of NS/S has been traditionally useful in the estimation of selection pressures in the protein-coding regions typically at the gene level, Here, rather than at the gene level, the accumulation of variants enables NS/S to be calculated at the codon level (Figure 3b).
 We observe that most of the positions in the TPR motif with very low NS/S coincide very well with positions of high sequence conservation in the motif-MSA profile.
 In fact, if we arbitrarily take the top five positions with the lowest NS/S over the human population, four of them correspond to four of the most conserved positions in the TPR motif-MSA, reinforcing the utility of motif-MSA in picking out functionally important residue positions (Figure 3b).

-\ $\Delta$ DAF (pop) - The difference of derived (population) allele frequencies, or $\Delta$ DAF, has been used in the 1000 Genomes Project to quantify population differentiation and positive selection and identify highly differentiated sites between pairs of populations.
-Because the majority of the variants are rare even within sub-populations, we observe that most SNVs have low $\Delta$ DAF < 0.5.
-More interestingly, we were able to identify some TPR residue positions that seem to harbor more variants that are highly differentiated between populations than other positions (Figure 3f).
-High differentiation can be indicative of positive selection and adaptive evolution among the human populations.
+\ ΔDAF (pop) - The difference of derived (population) allele frequencies, or ΔDAF, has been used in the 1000 Genomes Project to quantify population differentiation and positive selection and identify highly differentiated sites between pairs of populations, Because the majority of the variants are rare even within sub-populations, we observe that most SNVs have low ΔDAF < 0.5.
+More interestingly, when we constrained to only the non-synonymous variants, we were able to identify some TPR residue positions that seem to harbor more non-synonymous variants that are highly differentiated between populations than other positions (Figure 3f), High differentiation can be indicative of positive selection and adaptive evolution among the human populations.